Editing of anime in distribution: Views

-Creators' attitudes

-Hayao Miyazaki's anime film Nausicaä of the Valley of the Wind was heavily edited by New World Pictures in the mid-1980s and released as Warriors of the Wind.
-About one-quarter of the film was cut and its storyline simplified somewhat, distorting the original's ecological and pacifist themes.
-Additionally, the voice actors and actresses who dubbed the English dialogue were not really informed of the film's plot.
-Miyazaki and Studio Ghibli were aware of this editing to the film and were extremely unhappy about it.
-Miyazaki has since suggested that those who have viewed the edited version should "dismiss it from their minds."
-As a result of this experience, the studio instituted a "no-cuts" policy of never allowing a foreign company to edit any of its films prior to release in a new market.
-During the late 1990s and 2000s, Studio Ghibli has allowed its catalog to be dubbed into English by Walt Disney Pictures, on the condition that no frames were removed or airbrushed, and that the English dialogue was not significantly changed from faithful translations of the Japanese versions.
-Nausicaä of the Valley of the Wind was re-released in its unedited form by Disney in 2005.
+Hayao Miyazaki's anime film Nausicaä of the Valley of the Wind was heavily edited by Manson International in the mid-1980s and released as Warriors of the Wind.
+About one-quarter of the film was cut and its storyline simplified somewhat, affecting the nuances of the original's ecological and pacifist themes.
+Miyazaki disapproved of these edits, and suggested that those who have viewed the edited version should "dismiss it from their minds."
+Studio Ghibli subsequently adopted a "no-edits" policy for international releases of their films.
+Beginning from the late 1990s onward, the studio allowed its catalog to be dubbed into English by Walt Disney Pictures, on the condition that the policy was followed, and that the English dialogue would not be significantly altered.
+Nausicaä of the Valley of the Wind was re-dubbed and re-released in its unedited form by Disney in 2005.

-The "no-cuts" policy was highlighted when Miramax co-chairman Harvey Weinstein suggested editing Princess Mononoke to make it more marketable and avoid a PG-13 rating.
-In response, an unnamed Studio Ghibli producer sent him an authentic katana with a message saying "No cuts."
-Although Studio Ghibli has not allowed Disney to cut the films themselves, some minor changes to translated dialogue have been permitted, including the removal of references to testicles in the English dub of Pom Poko, replacing them with the innocuous euphemism "raccoon pouch".
+The "no-edits" policy was enforced when Miramax co-founder Harvey Weinstein suggested editing Princess Mononoke to make it more marketable.
+In response, a Studio Ghibli employee held up a prop katana and said, "Mononoke Hime!
+No cut!"
+Studio Ghibli has permitted some minor changes to translated dialogue, such as the removal of references to testicles in the English dub of Pom Poko, replacing them with the euphemism "raccoon pouch".